fmtlib/dtoa-benchmark/readme.md

 ## Build and Run

 1. Configure: `cmake .`
-2. Build and run benchmark: `make run-benchmark`.
+2. Build and run benchmark: `make run-benchmark`

 The results in CSV format will be written to the file `result/<cpu>_<os>_<compiler>.csv` and automatically converted to HTML with the same base name and the `.html` extension.